-The final In Conversation event was with Vicki Dunne MLA, Canberra Liberals spokesperson for Health and outgoing member for Ginninderra, if you missed it you can watch the full recording here.
+The final In Conversation event was with Vicki Dunne MLA, Canberra Liberals spokesperson for Health and outgoing member for Ginninderra, if you missed it you can watch the full recording here or below.

 In her opening statements Ms Dunne highlighted the Liberal’s desire to support the ACT health system to become a national leader in health outcomes (at 8:26).